Simamkele88/IFM3_GP/Reports_Analysis_Description.md

 1. User navigates to "Reports and Analysis" tab.
 2. System displays report options.
 3. User selects desired option(s).
-4. User selects "generate report".
+4. User selects "Create report".
+5. User selects the type of report.
+6. The user chooses desired report data
-5. System queries relevant data from the database.
+7. System queries relevant data from the database.
-6. System generates a report.
+8. System generates a report.
-7. User confirms generation.
+9. User confirms generation.
-8. Document is stored in the system.
+10. Document is stored in the system.

 **Extensions:** <br>
-5a.
-No stock data is available.
+7a.
+Data is unavailable.
 1. System notifies the user to wait or try again later.
-2. User can retry or cancel.

 ### Use case: Export Document